ds-ms2soft/aspclassiccompiler/aspclassiccompiler/Readme_DS_.txt

 Can I identitify variables that are being concatenated into a SQL string?
-Can I migrate from ADO, maybe with a wrapper interface or helper class? need to preserve comments, currently they look striped.
+Can I migrate from ADO, maybe with a wrapper interface or helper class? need to preserve comments, currently they look striped. strip extra blank lines?

+Real process:
+-Parse everything to find all include files. use a full canonical path to identify them.
+-Transpile all the includes.
+I need to know they are includes because I'd probably render them differently.
+Possibly as classes?
+Or maybe a partial view?
+That needs discovery.
+-Then transpile all the files, referencing the include files some how